mrlund/create-sparkle/README.md

 ## TOC

-To generate prev/next url in markown file, run:
+To generate prev/next url in markown file and to generate updated toc with prev/next url, run:

 ```bash
 npm run toc